Skip to main content Link Search Menu Expand Document (external link)

 Signature

-export declare const splitNonEmptyAt: {
+declare const splitNonEmptyAt: {

 (n: number): <A>(self: NonEmptyReadonlyArray<A>) => [beforeIndex: NonEmptyArray<A>, fromIndex: Array<A>]